*Updated information from City Council meeting of 5/4/20*

 The City of Douglasville, through Zoning effort, promotes orderly and quality development in the community by ensuring that all land use and development proposals conform to the City's Comprehensive Plan and Code of Ordinances.
+We've developed this infographic to help you navigate the zoning process here in Douglasville.

 Services provided through the Zoning Department includes: